jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240215-easiest-way-to-go-from-card-to-productbacklog-item/index.md

 Without specific notes for this card, you rely solely on its identified relevance.
 The steps are as follows:

 1. Review the ASVS mapping provided on the card.
-2. Reference ASVS 4.0 - 1.1.6, emphasizing the need for centralized security controls.
+2. Reference control 1.1.6 of the ASVS 4.0 standard, emphasizing the need for centralized security controls.

 This review highlights the absence of a unified approach to sanitizing input data, prompting the creation of a PBI: "Establish a centralized mechanism for sanitizing all system input data."